martindbp/merkl/README.md

 `$ merkl track train.csv test.csv`

 This moves a copy to the `.merkl/cache` folder, creates a `{train,test}.csv.merkl` file containing the content hash, and adds the original file to `.gitignore` if present.
+In git, we'll track the `.merkl` file instead of the original, which we instead upload to remote storage like AWS S3.

 If we visualize this graph it looks like this: